 Any change to this parameter will cause a new package to be implicitly bound by the gateway.
-For DB2 for UDB iSeries, prior to attempting a connection, one should use the iSeries SQL command CREATE SCHEMA OF CREATE COLLECTION to create an iSeries library with the name as specified for HS_FDS_PACKAGE_COLLID.
-This COLLECTION OF SCHEMA should be created under the id specified in the CONNECT TO phrase of the Oracle SQL command CREATE DATABASE LINK.
+For DB2 for UDB iSeries, prior to attempting a connection, one should use the iSeries SQL command CREATE SCHEMA or CREATE COLLECTION to create an iSeries library with the name as specified for HS_FDS_PACKAGE_COLLID.
+This COLLECTION or SCHEMA should be created under the id specified in the CONNECT TO phrase of the Oracle SQL command CREATE DATABASE LINK.

-C.34 HS_IDLE_TIMEOUT
+C.34 HS IDLE TIMEOUT